jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarmaction.md

 ### The alarm hasn't been acknowledged within…

-Take action when an alarm requiring acknowledgment has not been acknowledged for a specified period of time.
+Take action when an alarm requiring [acknowledgment][enterprise_alarm_acknowledge] has not been acknowledged for a specified period of time.

 You define the period of time: in hours, minutes or days.

 This condition is applicable to alarms requiring acknowledgment.
-Alarms are configured to require acknowledgment using Configure \| Alarms.
-For more information on alarm acknowledgment see Acknowledge.
+Alarms are configured to require acknowledgment using [Configure \| Alarms][enterprise_cfgmonitor_alarms].

 ### The alarm is…

 Take action when the specified alarm is raised.
 If an alarm is not specified this rule applies to all alarms.

 Note the option to select "is" or "is not".
 Where "is not" is selected, take action for any alarm raised except the specified alarm.

-For more information on each alarm see About each alarm.

 ### The alarm severity is…